 Making the decision to move a senior loved one away from home can be difficult.
 According to Caregiver.org, 12 million Americans require long-term care.
-Sadly, outsourcing care for an aging family member is necessary for many families.
+Sadly, outsourcing care for an aging family member is necessary for many families and also live in care can get really expensive.
 This is especially true for those families where work and other obligations make it impossible for an adult child to always be present for their ailing parent.

 Having your senior parent or loved one apart from you don’t need to be a constant source of stress.
 Here are some great ways to help ensure they are safe and provided for while they’re out of your physical reach.